peyao/cse134b_yumbums/README.md

 # cse134b_yumbums
-YumBums repository for all our homeworks.
+YumBums repository for the main YumBums project, along with all of our homework.